The Municipal Court has jurisdiction over juveniles (10 to 16 years of age at time of violation) charged with Class C misdemeanor offenses.

 - Alcohol violations – for a single conviction, you may petition this Court for an expunction after your 21st birthday.

-- Tobacco violations – you may petition this court for expunction after successful completion of Tobacco sanctions.
+- Tobacco violations – you may petition this Court for expunction after your 21st birthday.

 - Education Code violations – for a single conviction, you may petition this Court for an expunction after your 18th birthday.